eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Week 2 - Practicalities and hyper-parameters.md

 8. Batch size
 9. etc...

-## How to explore different hyperparameters
+## How to explore different hyper-parameters
-_Different methods for finding the optimal hyperparameters_
+_Different methods for finding the optimal hyper-parameters_

 * **Grid search**
 	* Try all combinations